 Agitation in a senior with dementia can quickly escalate to violence, leading to the potential for harm to both the senior and his or her family caregiver.
 To diffuse the stress, it’s crucial that family caregivers remain calm and reassuring.
 Becoming upset will only further aggravate the senior.
 Instead, plan ahead before the agitation begins.
 Keep several tried-and-true activities on hand that have shown success in calming the senior, such as looking at photographs and reminiscing, having a snack, or listening to favorite music.

-For more tips on helping a senior with Alzheimer’s live the most comfortable, peaceful, and enjoyable life possible, call on Senior HomeCare of Tucson, providers of the Alzheimer’s care Tucson families trust the most.
+For more Alzheimer’s tips on helping seniors live the most comfortable, peaceful, and enjoyable life possible, call on Senior HomeCare of Tucson, providers of memory care Oro Valley and the surrounding areas trust the most.
 You can reach us any time at 520-355-4787 with any questions or to request an in-home consultation to see how we can help.